ChimeHQ/SwiftTreeSitter/README.md

 Swift API for the [tree-sitter](https://tree-sitter.github.io/) incremental parsing system.

+- Close to full coverage of the C API
+- Swift/Foundation types where possible
+- Standard query result mapping for injections
+- Query predicate support via `ResolvingQueryCursor`

 SwiftTreeSitter is fairly low-level.
 If you are looking a higher-level system for syntax highlighting and other syntactic operations, you might want to have a look at [Neon](https://github.com/ChimeHQ/Neon).

 📖 [Documentation][documentation] is available in DocC format.